stacks-network/docs/docs/clarity/index.md

 ### Clarity is interpreted, not compiled

 Clarity code is interpreted and committed to the chain exactly as written.
 Solidity and other languages are compiled to byte-code before it is submitted to the chain.
 The danger of compiled smart contract languages is two-fold: first, a compiler adds a layer of complexity.
 A bug in the compiler may lead to different byte-code than was intended and thus carries the risk of introducing a vulnerability.
 Second, byte-code is not human-readable, which makes it very hard to verify what the smart contract is actually doing.
 Ask yourself, would you sign a contract you cannot read?
-If your answer is no, then why should it be any different for smart contracts?2 With Clarity, what you see is what you get.
+If your answer is no, then why should it be any different for smart contracts?
+With Clarity, what you see is what you get.

 ### Clarity is decidable